bitcoin-core/bitcoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 ## Is the segregated witness soft fork equivalent to a 4MB block size increase, a 2MB increase, a 1.75MB increase, or what?
 I keep hearing different numbers.  {#segwit-size}

-The [current proposal][] for soft fork segregated witness (segwit) counts each byte in a witness as 0.25 bytes towards the maximum block size limit, meaning the maximum size of a block is just under 4MB.
+The [current proposal][] for soft fork segregated witness (segwit) replaces the block size limit with a new block *cost* limit, counting each byte of witness data as 1 unit of cost and UTXO transaction data as 4 units; as a result, the maximum size of a block becomes just under 4MB.

-However, blocks are not expected to consist entirely of witness data and each non-witness byte is counted as 1.00 bytes towards the maximum block size limit, so blocks near 4MB in size would be unlikely.
+However, blocks are not expected to consist entirely of witness data, so blocks near 4MB in size would be unlikely.

 According to some [calculations][] performed by Anthony Towns, a block filled with standard single-signature P2PKH transactions would be about 1.6MB and a block filled with 2-of-2 multisignature transactions would be about 2.0MB.